rebelwarrior/numenera/ninth_world.md

 4. __Dangerous World__ - The Ninth World is more dangerous that a medieval world, people live in protected enclaves, not by their farms and avoid travel at night.
 5. __Gender and Sex__ - Gender is not rigid, maybe because Visitor's strange genders, or Automaton's genderless existence or maybe because numenera that can change your gender exist, but gender roles are not like the medieval world.
 Sex is not Taboo either.
 6. __Religion__ - Religion is not unified, and the Amber Papacy is more interested in Numenera and its secrets than converting people.
-7. __Nanites and Healing__ - Nanites, microscopic machines are everywhere in the Ninth World.
-Due to their presence people natural slowly heal from injury and sickness.
+7. __Nanites and Healing__ - Nanites, microscopic machines, are everywhere in the Ninth World.
+Due to their presence, people naturally slowly heal from injury and sickness.
 Pestilence is unknown, except where numenera effects are involved.
 8. __Iron Wind__ - Not all nanites are benevolent.
 Some have gone insane and circle the world in a destructive, mad cloud.
 9. __Money__ - Money is in shins.
 Gold, jewels are pretty but not inherently valuable (or even rare).
-10. __Science__ - The Ninth World is more advanced than the medieval world, but this knowledge is not evenly distributed.
-However, almost everybody knows the solar system due to the many [orreries](https://en.wikipedia.org/wiki/Orrery) left from previous worlds and the fact that the Moon periodically winks out of existence.
+10. __Science__ - The Ninth World is more scientifically advanced than the medieval world, but this knowledge is not distributed.
+Almost everybody, however, knows the solar system due to the many [orreries](https://en.wikipedia.org/wiki/Orrery) left over from previous worlds (and the fact that the Moon periodically _winks out_ of existence).
 {:.ml-6}

 <br>